Bitcoin is still a thing -- a thing people are confused by. Turns out being a currency that could change the future of payments isn’t easy.

 You probably wouldn’t right now.
 But as the network grows, some think it could have more mainstream applications because of its loose structure.
 Think: international money transfers with zero transaction fees.
 Some venture capital firms (including one run by the Winklevii) have invested in startups that deal with bitcoin.

 There are a lot of possibilities, and a lot of question marks, surrounding bitcoin.
 Sound familiar?
 This is the way people felt about the Internet in the early 90s.
-Look how that turned out.
+And look how that turned out.